Freedom of religion in Asia by country: Treatment of other religious groups

 In the 1970s, the Turkish High Court of Appeals issued a ruling allowing for the expropriation of properties acquired after 1936 from religious minorities.
 Later rulings in the 2000s have restored some of this property, and generally allow minorities to acquire new properties.
 However, the government has continued to apply an article allowing it to expropriate properties in areas where the local non-Muslim population drops significantly or where the foundation is deemed to no longer perform the function for which it was created.
 There is no specific minimum threshold for such a population drop, which is left to the discretion of the GDF.
 This is problematic for small populations (such as the Greek Orthodox community), since they maintain more properties than the local community needs; many are historic or significant to the Orthodox world.

-Greek Orthodox, Armenian Orthodox and Jewish religious groups may operate schools under the supervision of the Education Ministry.
+Greek Orthodox, Armenian Orthodox and Jewish religious groups may operate schools under the supervision of the Education Ministry; Armenian asylum seekers and refugees can also attend these schools, but cannot gain a diploma.
 The curricula of the schools include information unique to the cultures of the groups.
 The Ministry reportedly verifies if the child's father or mother is from that minority community before the child may enroll.
 Other non-Muslim minorities do not have schools of their own.

+Jehovah's Witnesses have faced imprisonment and fines, largely connected to their religiously grounded conscientious objection to obligatory military service.

-Churches operating in Turkey generally face administrative challenges to employ foreign church personnel, apart from the Catholic Church and congregations linked to the diplomatic community.
+In the past, churches operating in Turkey have faced administrative challenges to employ foreign church personnel, apart from the Catholic Church and congregations linked to the diplomatic community.
 These administrative challenges, restrictions on training religious leaders and difficulty obtaining visas have led to a decrease in the Christian communities.
-Jehovah's Witnesses have faced imprisonment and harassment, largely connected to their religiously grounded conscientious objection to obligatory military service.

 Turkmenistan

 The Constitution of Turkmenistan provides for freedom of religion and does not establish a state religion.
 However, the Government imposes legal restrictions on all forms of religious expression.
 All religious groups must register in order to gain legal status; unregistered religious activity is illegal and may be punished by administrative fines.
-While the 2003 law on religion and subsequent 2004 amendments had effectively restricted registration to only the two largest groups, Sunni Muslim and Russian Orthodox, and criminalized unregistered religious activity, presidential decrees issued in 2004 dramatically reduced the numerical thresholds for registration and abolished criminal penalties for unregistered religious activity; civil penalties remain.
-As a result, nine minority religious groups were able to register, and the Turkmenistan government has permitted some other groups to meet quietly with reduced scrutiny.
+While the 2003 law on religion and subsequent 2004 amendments had effectively restricted registration to only the two largest groups, Sunni Muslim and Russian Orthodox, and criminalized unregistered religious activity, the presidential decrees issued in 2004 dramatically reduced the numerical thresholds for registration and abolished criminal penalties for unregistered religious activity.
+Civil penalties (mainly fines) remain for activities including holding religious services, teaching religious education and receiving unauthorised funds from outside the country.

 Ethnic Turkmen identity is linked to Islam.
-Ethnic Turkmen who choose to convert to other religious groups, especially the lesser-known Protestant groups, are viewed with suspicion and sometimes ostracized, but Turkmenistan society historically has been tolerant and inclusive of different religious beliefs.
+Ethnic Turkmen who converted from Islam reportedly received more societal scrutiny than non-Turkmen converts, especially in rural areas.